mmendelson222/aws-credential-manager/README.md

 1. On startup, uses IAM api to determine the default credential set currently in use.
 1. Maintains a named list of credentials.
 View list, add or remove from this list.
 1. Allows you to set the default credential, using a wrapper for aws configure.
+1. Set a named credential, using a wrapper for aws configure.

 ```
 Current default account: